nissy-dev/nissy.dev/README.md

 ## Set up

 Install Rust and Node.js.
-And then, add wasm target and install wasm-pack and for building WASM.
+In addtion to this, add `wasm32-unknown-unknown` and install `wasm-pack` and for building WASM.

 ```sh
 rustup target add wasm32-unknown-unknown